 Beginning with a prologue set in 1619 before moving slightly forward to 1659, The Convent is an old-fashioned piece of nunsploitation with no connection to a certain horror franchise.
 The third film from director Paul Hyett (The Seasoning House, Howl) draws from the likes of The Devils and The Other Hell and adds a touch of The Blood On Satan’s Claw to create the kind of period horror we don’t see that often these days.

 Persephone (Hannah Arterton, Peripheral) has been brought up on charges of witchcraft.
-The Magistrate (Michael Ironside, Hellmington, The Harrowing) of course, intends to sentence her to be burnt at the stake.
+The Magistrate (Michael Ironside, Hellmington, The Fight Machine) of course, intends to sentence her to be burnt at the stake.
 However, Reverend Mother (Claire Higgins, Hellraiser, Hellbound: Hellraiser II) steps in and has her placed in her convent.
 A place that provides purpose to the fallen.

 However, once she’s there Persephone quickly senses something very wrong.
 Evil, in the form of The Diabolical (Ryan Oliva, Ghost Stories, Slaughterhouse Rulez) has also found a home here.
 Possession and damnation are sure to follow.

 The Convent starts out as though it intends to be a moody, slow-burning piece but quickly picks up the pace.
 By the twenty-minute mark, the mysterious fever is plaguing the convent has people puking up blood.
 And it only gets messier from there.
 A massacre is recounted in flashback.
 Someone rips their own eyes out in a single, bloody take.
 You get the idea.